enagy827/market-microstructure-analysis/README.md

 5. Install dependencies: `pip install -r requirements.txt`
 6. Launch Jupyter: `jupyter notebook`
 7. Open `a6.ipynb` and run the cells

-### Data Requirements

-The analysis uses `cohort_descriptive_stats.csv`, which is **included in this repository**.
-This file contains pre-processed statistics from SEC MIDAS data (2012Q1-2024Q1) for:
-- 100 randomly sampled stocks from 2012Q1
-- 100 randomly sampled ETFs from 2012Q1
-- 18 metrics tracked across 49 quarters
-- Median, mean, p25, p75, and standard deviation for each metric

-**You can run the analysis immediately without downloading raw MIDAS data.**

 ---